avgator/avstudio-docs/docs/documentation/3-user-interface/3-10-functions/3-10-functions.md

 **⑥ Discard** – Cancels the creation process and closes the editor without saving.

 **⑦ Built-in Function Snippets** – A contextual panel that provides insert-ready code blocks for common AVstudio tasks.
 Click any category to reveal usable methods:
-- `NAVIGATE` – Route the user by page or URL.
+- `NAVIGATE` – Route the user by page.
 - `EVENTS` – Publish or retrieve signal feedback values.
 - `GET DATASOURCE` – Retrieve dynamic data by UID.
 - `VARIABLES` – Get or set project variable values.